 Vibrators and Toys: The availability on-line is endless and perhaps overwhelming, not only at Amazon.com but some drug stores.com as well; plain brown wrapper guaranteed.
 Purchase of “toys” requires a little experimentation, but start with something small, basic, yet powerful, (i.e., Sensuelle Point 20 function, and most “bullets.”
 Higher-end tend to be better, like Lelo) and experiment from there.
 Or, be daring and visit a Lover’s Shop with your spouse and check out the merchandise!

-Variety and Novelty: Another helpful aspect to keeping things sexually alive with your partner of 30, 40 and more years is experimentation and trying new things: it could be role play, locations other than your norm. reenactment of sexy movie or book scenes, a little light porn (if this is not morally offensive to you both; hubby is understandably uncomfortable with most porn, as the father of daughters and hating the exploitation of young women; I know there is “couples romance” out there that I find acceptable– consensual and more “instructional,” loving exchanges, and not exploitative.
-This is such a personal decision, and only you can decide).
-Some like experimenting with aspects of bondage and domination.
-Others may want to try even more kink in their bedroom games.
+Variety and Novelty: Another helpful aspect to keeping things sexually alive with your partner of 30, 40 and more years is experimentation and trying new things: it could be role play, locations other than your norm, reenactment of sexy movie or book scenes, a very romantic movie (if this is not morally offensive to you both; hubby is understandably uncomfortable with most porn, as the father of daughters and hating the exploitation of young women; I know there is “couples romance” out there that I find acceptable– monogamous, consensual and more “instructional,” loving exchanges, and not exploitative.
+This is such a personal decision, and only you can decide; we should not support anything that potentially exploit another human).
+Maybe a feather would feel awesome?
+Some like experimenting with aspects of light bondage and domination.
+Others may want to try even more variety (or kink) in their bedroom games.
 All that is important is that it is pleasurable to you both, and consensual.

 Sex over 50 can be great, if you’re willing to invest a little effort!
 Trust me, it’s worth it!